 Non-ossifying fibromas (NOF) are the most common of non-neoplastic fibrous bone lesions and are essentially a larger version (>3 cm) of a fibrous cortical defect; both are encompassed by the term fibroxanthoma or metaphyseal fibrous defect.

-The majority of NOFs are probably asymptomatic.
-Larger lesions may be painful and may weaken the bone enough to predispose to pathological fracture.
+The majority of NOFs are asymptomatic.
+Larger lesions may be painful and potentially weaken the bone enough to predispose to pathological fracture.

 Rarely fibroxanthomas can cause hypophosphatemic vitamin D resistant rickets 7.

 An NOF macroscopically appears as a fleshy, fibrous, yellow or tan-brown lesion with variable areas of haemorrhage 4.

 Microscopic examination reveals the lesions to be highly cellular containing spindle-shaped cells on a background of stromal tissue in a prominent storiform pattern.
 Foamy histiocytes and multinucleated giant cells are also seen.
 Mitotic figures and/or cellular dysplasia should not be seen 4.

 The irony of non-ossifying fibromas appearing to ossify has not been lost on generations of radiologists, although strictly speaking the lesion itself does not ossify, rather being filled in by normal bone from the periphery 4.
 Indeed, it is believed that many bone islands are healed fibroxanthomas (FCD or NOF).

 NOFs typically have a sclerotic rim.
 They often appear multiloculated.
 They are located eccentrically in the metaphysis, adjacent to the physis.
 As the patient ages, they seem to migrate away from the growth plate.